-31. The Applicant may carry out first workings within the underground mining area, other than in accordance with an approved Extraction Plan, provided that DRE is satisfied that the first workings are designed to remain long-term stable and non-subsiding in the long-term, except insofar as they may be impacted by approved second workings.
+31. The Applicant may carry out first workings within the underground mining area shown in the Development Layout Plans, other than in accordance with an approved Extraction Plan, provided that the Resources Regulator is satisfied that the first workings are designed to remain long-term stable and non-subsiding in the long-term, except insofar as they may be impacted by approved second workings.